-When a famous actress like Brittany Murphy dies at a young age, Google gets inundated with questions about whether or not the star took drugs and if they owned life insurance and how much.
+When a famous actress like Brittany Murphy dies at a young age, Google gets inundated with questions about whether or not the star took drugs, if they owned life insurance and how much.
 The drug searches seem logical.

-If they did, and if they find a material misrepresentation (such as answering no to a question about whether they’ve ever taken any types of non-prescription drugs when in fact they have), then the insurance carrier can deny the claim.
+If they did, and if they find a material misrepresentation (such as answering “no” about taking any types of non-prescription drugs when in fact they have), then the insurance carrier can deny the claim.

 This exact thing happened when RBC/Liberty Life Insurance Co. learned that Heath Ledger had died.
 He had taken out a policy just 6 months before his death.
 Technically, they should not have paid out the $10 Million death benefit because he lied on his application about his drug use, which would have altered their decision to issue a policy.